 A study of the history and the fundamental teachings of the dominant religions of the world.
 The basic principles of evangelical Christianity will be used as a standard for evaluating these religions.
 Prerequisite: RELG 2403 Basic Christian Beliefs or permission of the instructor.

 RELG 2403.
 Basic Christian Beliefs

 An introduction to the basics of the Christian faith, focusing on the biblical and doctrinal truths common to all denominations.
-(BIBL 1002, 1013, 1023 recommended before enrollment.)
+(Prerequisite: BIBL 1003, 1013, or 1023)